 - If you are an experienced investor and are willing to take a degree of risk with your pension fund then moving it to a personal pension and investing it could deliver strong investment growth between now and when you reach retirement age.

 - Final salary pension schemes will start to pay you an income on your "normal retirement age" (usually 60 or 65).
 Moving your pension money into a personal pension gives you the flexibility to start taking it when you wish, whether that is 65, 70, or never!

 If you think that any of the above might apply to you then you might consider asking your pension scheme for a "transfer pack" to see what final salary transfer value they would offer you.
 You might be surprised how large the figure is.
 Recent falls in interest rates have seen final salary transfer values soar, by 50% or more in some cases.

 If your transfer value is greater than £30,000 then you will have to get a qualified IFA to provide advice and certify to your pension scheme that they have done so.
 Not that many IFAs have the appropriate qualifications to advise in this area, but we do, and can offer the following:

 - Step 1: A free initial review of your situation.
-If we think you might benefit from a final salary pension transfer, we would move to the next stage:
+At this stage we may recommend you do not transfer your pension.
+However, if we think you might benefit from a final salary pension transfer, we would move to the next stage:

 - Step 3: If we agree that you should transfer we will recommend a provider to receive your pension fund, set up a personal pension (or SIPP) with them, and select an appropriate investment strategy for you.
 We will explain all the fees involved first, before you commit to anything.
-Transfer fees are as low as 0.75% for larger transfers, and can usually be deducted from the transfer rather than paid to us directly.
+Transfer fees are as low as 0.75% for larger transfers, and are deducted from the transfer value rather than paid to us directly.